kelsonc/paper-sbseg2026/README.md

 | Malicious-flow integration increases sensitivity to (D)DoS but can reduce balance across the remaining classes. | 2, 5, 8 | 2, 5, 8 | Tables 4, 7, 10; Figures 4 and 7(b) |
 | Mixed integration provides the most balanced behavior, particularly when combined with feature selection. | 3, 6, 9 | 3, 6, 9 | Tables 5, 8, 11, 12; Figures 5 and 7(c) |

-This mapping is intended to let reviewers identify which artifact supports each principal experimental conclusion without having to infer the relationship from notebook filenames alone.
+This mapping allows the artifacts associated with each of the main experimental conclusions to be directly identified, without the need to infer this relationship solely from the notebook filenames.